What Is the Worst Age for Divorce for Children?

 For these children, the effects of divorce tend to be similar in nature.
-The impact of divorce on a 3-year-old can be especially pronounced.
+The impacts of divorce on a child – especially a 3-year-old child – can be especially pronounced.

-If you have a toddler around the age of three and you are considering divorce or are currently deeply embroiled in a court case battle, these are the signs and effects your child could exhibit.
-We have also included steps to potentially shield your child from conflict so that the divorce process doesn’t affect your little one quite so much.
+If you have a toddler around the age of three and you are considering divorce or are currently deeply embroiled in a court case battle, then keep reading to learn about the signs and effects that your child could exhibit.
+We have also included steps to potentially shield your child from conflict so that divorce with a toddler doesn’t affect your little one quite so much.

 Children process stress and trauma, even emotional trauma, in a variety of different ways.
 If your child exhibits one or more of the following symptoms, the divorce may be affecting your child more than you realize.

 - Thumb Sucking: The security and safety of their thumb may be sought out, particularly if your child sucked his or her thumb at an earlier age.